davecharles/dc-maplecroft-de-test/README.md

 ### Approach
 Given the framework provided I took a fairly simplistic approach that:
-- Grab a batch of URLs and creates/updates sites.
+- Grabs a batch of URLs and creates/updates sites.
-- Determine admin area for each site, marking ones that could not be determined for future processing.
+- Determines admin area for each site, marking ones that could not be determined for future processing.
   - I didn't implement the "future processing" bit as it's not that interesting, just a setting to pick up sites with an admin area of `NO_ADMIN_AREA`.

-I'd consider this a useful spike, for a production ready system I would probably investigate spawning worker processes to perform the extract and transform concurrently, perhaps working off SQS queues or similar, providing greater scalability.
+I'd consider this a useful spike, however for a production ready system I would probably investigate spawning worker processes to perform the extract and transform concurrently, perhaps working off SQS queues or similar, providing greater scalability.
 For the purposes of this test that seemed over-kill.